Some simple truths about pain

 - Just treating the pain is not enough, we need to treat the whole person.

 - While not all pain will go away, recovery is possible – it's important to accept it, adjust to it, and manage it.

-- What we think and feel about pain affects our pain experience.
+- What we think and feel about pain, as well as how be react to pain, affects our pain experience.

 - Chronic pain can be managed with the right combination of medical and non-medical treatments.